 Hai Chan is the Accounting Manager at the Asian Pacific Institute on Gender-Based Violence.
 She manages the full accounting cycle and payroll, prepares on-going financials and financial budgets and cost reports for federal and foundation grants.
 She is responsible for preparing the federal drawdown and quarterly, semi-annual and annual cost reports.
 Hai coordinates the organization’s annual independent audit, and other program audits as required.
 She works closely with Executive Director and Finance Director.

 Hai has 16 years of accounting experience, eleven of which are in non-profit accounting and financial management.
-She has a BS degree in Accounting and Finance.
+She has BS degree in Accounting and Finance.
 Before joining the Asian Pacific Institute on Gender-Based Violence in 2015, she was Senior Accountant at the Asian & Pacific Islander American Health Forum for nine years.

 Susan Ghanbarpour, DrPH, MA, Project Specialist, Evidence-Based Practice